Journeys (company): Journeys

 Journeys is a teen specialty footwear retailer.
-The first location opened at the Rivergate Mall in Nashville, Tennessee in 1986, and there now are stores in every state and $1 billion in sales.
+The first location opened at the Rivergate Mall in Nashville, Tennessee, in 1986, and there now are stores in every state and $1 billion in sales.

 Journeys Kidz

 Journeys Kidz is a specialty footwear brand that opened its first store in 2001 for kids 5–12 years old, with the tagline “Big Kidz Shoes, Little Kidz Sizes.”
 There are 170 locations in the United States.

 Little Burgundy

-Little Burgundy was purchased from Aldo Group in 2015, adding 37 retail stores.
+Little Burgundy was purchased from the Aldo Group in 2015, adding 37 retail stores.
 The brand is focused on students and young professionals.